A novel observable for $C\!P$ violation in multi-body decays and its application potential to charm and beauty meson decays: Conclusion

 \section{Conclusion}

-To sum up, we introduce a new observable for $C\!P$ violations in three-body decays of heavy hadron, the forward-backward asymmetry induced $C\!P$ asymmetry, FBI-CPA.
-We suggest to perform the measurements of FBI-CPA in some decay channels of charm and beauty hadrons.
+To sum up, we introduce an observable for $C\!P$ violations in multi-body decays of heavy meson, the forward-backward asymmetry induced $C\!P$ asymmetry, FBI-$C\!P$A. We suggest to perform the measurements of FBI-$C\!P$A in some decay channels of charm and beauty mesons.